tatmanblue/Sonic-Stream/README.md

 # Sonic Stream

 Demonstration application of [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode) nuget package.
 Please see the `YoutubeExplode` documentation.

+This project is provided a proof of concept only and is not intended to be used to violate copyrights on any given source.
+By downloading, executing or otherwise consuming the code in the project, and its referenced projects, you agree to abide by this stipulation.

 # Using